-We have a [url removed, login to view] web application for CRM, with an SqlServer database.
+We have a ASP.NET web application for CRM, with an SqlServer database.

 There is a "customer list" page (mainly, a GridView) with customizable filtering, plus "column" selection (that is, we can add or remove the "customer type", "subtype", etc.

 Most customers have GPS coordinates, all located in Spain.